February 27th, 2017

 We will be comparing two different incision techniques in this blog post: the transaxillary and the inframammary.
 Each of these has some advantages and disadvantages over the other.
 Which one you choose should be determined during your in-depth consultation with Dr. Hall.
 If you have decided to begin the process of your breast augmentation, then call us today at (865) 973-9500.

-Dr. Hall is one of the most “in demand” plastic surgeons in all of Tennessee.
+Dr. Hall is one of the most "in demand" plastic surgeons in all of Knoxville.
 As a board-certified surgeon, he has spent his entire career meticulously honing his skills to deliver the kind of gorgeous and natural-looking results that our patients love.
 On top of that, he also donates his time and travels overseas to perform surgeries on children and families that would otherwise not get the treatment they need.
-If you’re hoping to work with one of the rising stars in the plastic surgery field, then contact us today.
+If you're hoping to work with one of the rising stars in the plastic surgery field, then contact us today.

 This incision is one of the least common even though it delivers what many consider to be the least visible scar.
 The transaxillary incision is made in the armpit.
 From there, Dr. Hall inserts the saline or silicone implant into the breast pocket.
 The scar is virtually invisible and would require someone inspecting your armpit to find it.
 While many patients believe the transaxillary incision is only available for saline implants, this is not the case.
 Silicone implants of all sizes and types can be inserted through the transaxillary incision.